Sir Walter Raleigh's American colonies

 "During the year the colonists remained on Roanoke Island, Hariot wrote The Chronicle or Discourse of Virginia according to the course of the times, a detailed survey of area's natural resources and native inhabitants.
 Hariot's Briefe and True Report is an abstract of his Chronicle.
 It was first published privately in 1588, probably at Raleigh's request, in an attempt reinvigorate flagging interest in his New World colonization efforts.
 Although in the Report Hariot states his intent to publish the entire Chronicle at a later date, it was never printed and is now lost."

-See especially the text of his Brief and True Report on the new colony (a 1588 printing) with several other copies here.
+See especially the text of his Brief and True Report on the new colony.

 In this he says: